chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 You can build a 100% reliable pipeline/workflow within the Chocolatey framework, just not with the community package repository.
 Building a reliable pipeline is huge.
 If you are a Windows admin wanting to trust a framework like Chocolatey, you are not going to use the Community Package Repository.
 Not when your reputation/job is on the line for picking the best options.

 ### Trust / Control
 Windows admins typically need to do everything internally with no outside internet access.
 There is quite a bit more hush-hush, non-use of publicly available things without bringing it internal for absolute control and trust.
 There is a huge (semi-healthy, but maybe even unhealthy) lack of trust for anything reaching out to the internet.
 I'm not saying this is exclusive to Windows admins, but it is very much the norm.
-So using the community package repository is a non-starter for these kinds of admins.
+So using the community package repository is a non-starter for these kinds of folks.

 There are options for organizations to be able to reuse packaging from the community repository but make the package 100% offline and reliable.
 Please look at those options on the pricing page if you are interested.